Localization in Khovanov homology: Introduction

 The main result of the present paper is the following: \begin{thm} Fix $p>1$ and let $\tilde{L}$ be a $p$-periodic link with quotient link $L$.
-For each quantum grading $j$, $\X_0^j(\tilde{L})$ ($\Akhspace^{j,k}_0(\tilde{L})$) is naturally a $\ZZ_p$-equivariant spectrum, whose $\ZZ_p$-equivariant stable homotopy type is an invariant of the $p$-periodic link $\tilde{L}$ (that is, the equivariant stable homotopy type is preserved by equivariant isotopies and equivariant Reidemeister moves of a diagram $\tilde{D}$ of $\tilde{L}$).
+For each quantum grading $j$, there is a well-defined structure of a $\ZZ_p$-equivariant spectrum on $\X_0^j(\tilde{L})$ ($\Akhspace^{j,k}_0(\tilde{L})$), whose $\ZZ_p$-equivariant stable homotopy type is an invariant of the $p$-periodic link $\tilde{L}$ (that is, the equivariant stable homotopy type is preserved by equivariant isotopies and equivariant Reidemeister moves of a diagram $\tilde{D}$ of $\tilde{L}$).
 Further, the geometric fixed points are given by: